wsuratt/feedfocus/docs/README.md

 When adding new features:

+1. **Read relevant architecture docs** before implementing
-1. **Update Architecture** if system design changes
+2. **Update architecture docs** if system design changes
-2. **Update API Docs** if endpoints change
-3. **Add Tests** for new functionality
+3. **Add tests** for new functionality
-4. **Update README** if setup changes
+4. **Update this README** if documentation structure changes

 ---

 ## Documentation Standards

-### Code Comments
+### Code Documentation
+- Minimal comments - code should be self-documenting
-- Docstrings for all public functions
+- Docstrings for public functions only
-- Type hints for function parameters
+- Type hints for all function parameters
-- Explain "why" not "what" in comments
+- Comments explain "why", not "what"

-### Architecture Docs
+### Architecture Documentation
 - Include code examples
-- Show data flow diagrams (ASCII or Markdown)
+- Show implementation patterns
 - Link to relevant source files
-- Keep up to date with major changes
+- Keep up to date with changes

-### API Docs
+### API Documentation
-- Provide curl examples
-- Show full request/response JSON
+- Provide examples with full request/response
 - Document all error cases
-- Include client library examples
+- Show authentication patterns

 ---

-**Last Updated**: November 2024
+**Last Updated:** December 2024